COVID: Will European tourists return to Southeast Asia? | DW | 13.10.2021

 This will be a concern for Chinese tourists.
 The Economist Intelligence Unit report noted that they "will be drawn to countries that they see as safe and which offer an easy visa application process."

-If Chinese tourists cannot be expected to return en masse for several years, Southeast Asian governments and industry bodies must pay attention to previously less-important tourism markets, said analysts.
+If Chinese tourists cannot be expected to return en masse for several years, Southeast Asian governments and industry bodies must pay attention to previously less-important tourism markets, analysts said.

-Steven Schipani, the principal tourism industry specialist for the Asian Development Bank's Southeast Asia Regional Department, noted that the pandemic has shown the importance of market diversification.
+Steven Schipani, the principal tourism industry specialist for the Asian Development Bank's Southeast Asia Regional Department, said the pandemic had shown the importance of market diversification.

-"Southeast Asian countries will redouble their efforts to attract visitors from diverse source markets, including those in Europe," he added.
+"Southeast Asian countries will redouble their efforts to attract visitors from diverse source markets, including those in Europe," he said.

-"The region is an incredibly popular long-haul destination for European travelers, so opening borders to Europeans is critical," the WTTC spokesperson said, adding that Europe is recovering faster than many other regions due to its high vaccination rate and its recently relaxed travel restrictions.
+"The region is an incredibly popular long-haul destination for European travelers, so opening borders to Europeans is critical," the WTTC spokesperson said, adding that Europe is recovering faster than many other regions because of high vaccination rates and recently relaxed travel restrictions.

-In August, Singapore opened its first quarantine-free travel program for vaccinated people with Germany, while the city-state opened Vaccinated Travel Lanes (VTLs) with France, Italy, Spain and the UK this week, allowing for quarantine-free travel.
+In August, Singapore opened its first quarantine-free travel program for vaccinated people with Germany.
+The city-state opened Vaccinated Travel Lanes (VTLs) with France, Italy, Spain and the UK this week, allowing for quarantine-free travel.

 The measures have sparked concerns that Southeast Asian countries are reopening to tourists too early.
 One big problem is vaccine inequality, said Abhishek Rimal, the Asia-Pacific emergency health coordinator at the International Federation of Red Cross and Red Crescent Societies.

-While Singapore and Cambodia have fully vaccinated around 80% and 66% of their populations, respectively, less than a quarter of people in Indonesia and the Philippines have been vaccinated.
+Though Singapore and Cambodia have fully vaccinated about 80% and 66% of their populations, respectively, less than a quarter of people in Indonesia and the Philippines have been vaccinated.
 Meanwhile, Thailand, the country most reliant on tourism, has fully vaccinated just a third of its population.

-"There is a critical balancing act taking place in Asia every day between the devastating infection rates and death toll, and the huge impact this pandemic is having on the casual labor force and daily wage earners, including many who rely on income or the flow on from the tourism industry," said Rimal.
+"There is a critical balancing act taking place in Asia every day between the devastating infection rates and death toll, and the huge impact this pandemic is having on the casual labor force and daily wage earners, including many who rely on income or the flow on from the tourism industry," Rimal said.